The ovulation cycle is a major physiological process in a woman's body.

 The ovulation cycle is a series of normal (physiological) changes occurring in a woman's body, most remarkable in the genital organs, in view of normal reproduction.
 The cycle is geared towards preparing the female body for the conception of a pregnancy.
 It is a prerequisite for normal fertility in a woman.

-These changes occur sequentially (one leading to another) and concurrently (same time in different organs) in the genital organs like the ovaries, uterus, cervix and vagina as well as in other non-genital organs like the breasts and skin.
+organs) in the genital organs like the ovaries, uterus, cervix and vagina as well as in other non-genital organs like the breasts and skin.

 Note these facts: